 While in New York City, I was inspired by, and became involved with, Occupy Wall Street.
 In the years following the fall 2011 uprising, I worked alongside and learned from a diverse group of social movement organizers, labor activists, anarchists, and radical educators, both within and outside of academia.
 From 2012 to 2015, I helped co-organize events with the Free University of NYC, and helped found an offshoot group, the Stony Brook May Day Coalition.
 I also worked with my union, CWA Local 1104 / Graduate Student Employees Union (GSEU), to defend public higher education.
 Those years of indignation and uprising resulted in writing and public history projects, as well.
 These include my essay, “May Day and the Fight for a Free University,” a public history project, “Occupy Wall Street History Map,” as well as the deposition of my collected Occupy Wall Street papers, ephemera, and nearly nine hundred photographs in the Gregory Rosenthal Papers, 2011-2014, part of the New York State Modern Political Archive at the M.E.
 Grenander Department of Special Collections and Archives at the State University of New York at Albany.

 Since moving to Roanoke, Virginia in August 2015, I have become deeply involved with LGBTQ+ activism, community organizing, and queer public history.
-In September 2015, I helped co-found the Southwest Virginia LGBTQ+ History Project, a community-based history initiative.
+In September 2015, I helped co-found the Southwest Virginia LGBTQ+ History Project, a community-based queer public history initiative.
 Our accomplishments to date include the creation of a new, permanent LGBTQ History Collection at the Virginia Room, Roanoke Public Library, as well as a digital archive.
 Students and community members have recorded oral histories with LGBTQ+ elders.
-We offer monthly downtown walking tours of Roanoke’s queer past, and in 2016 we launched our first online exhibition, “Coming Out: Gay Liberation in Roanoke, Virginia, 1966-1980.”
-I also serve on the Board of Directors of the Roanoke Diversity Center, the region’s only LGBTQ+ community center.
+We offer monthly walking tours of Downtown Roanoke and Old Southwest, Roanoke’s historic gayborbood.
+In 2016 we launched our first online exhibition, “Coming Out: Gay Liberation in Roanoke, Virginia, 1966-1980.”
+In 2018 we launched a follow-up exhibition, “Finding Each Other: Gay and Lesbian Community Organizing in Southwest Virginia, 1980-1985.”
+I also served on the Board of Directors of the Roanoke Diversity Center, the region’s only LGBTQ+ community center from 2015 to 2017.